Heineken inches closer to controlling Tiger beer maker

 SINGAPORE Heineken (HEIN.AS) raised its stake in Asia Pacific Breweries (APB) APBB.SI to about 44.6 percent after buying shares from Singapore's Temasek Holdings and other shareholders, underlining its resolve to gain control of the maker of Tiger beer.

-The S$367 million ($293.84 million) worth of APB shares that Heineken bought is just a fraction of its $6.35 billion offer for the Singapore-listed brewer.
+The S$367 million (186.10 million pounds) worth of APB shares that Heineken bought is just a fraction of its $6.35 billion offer for the Singapore-listed brewer.
 But the purchases inch Heineken one small step forward in trying to seize full control of its prized Asian business.

 Last week, Heineken gained the approval of Singapore conglomerate Fraser and Neave (F&N) (FRNM.SI), a key APB shareholder, for a sweetened offer.
 But it could still face a challenge from Thai Beverage (TBEV.SI), a shareholder of F&N.